-Stripe Marketplace is SCA -Ready plugin which comes with the SCA element token to authenticate, the online payments flow requires the use of 3D Secure for card payments.
+Stripe Marketplace is SCA -Ready plugin that comes with the SCA element token to authenticate, the online payments flow requires the use of 3D Secure for card payments.

 You must have an account with Stripe to interact with the Stripe API.
-Create you development account at: https://dashboard.stripe.com/
+Create your development account at https://dashboard.stripe.com/

 After you have successfully verified your email address and activated your account, under the Activate your account tab, you can start setting up stripe features you need.